Andrew Ranger (politician): Political career

 Ranger has been a Labour member since 2011, joining the party to campaign against the coalition government's policy of austerity.
 He serves on the Offa Community Council and has acted as chair, vice-chair and secretary of the Wrexham Constituency Labour Party.

 On 8 December 2022, Ranger was selected as Labour candidate for Wrexham, having secured nominations from the constituency's seven Labour Party branches and Unite the Union.
-He was elected as an MP in the 2024 United Kingdom general election with a majority of 5,948, defeating the Conservative incumbent Sarah Atherton.
+He was elected as an MP in the 2024 general election with a majority of 5,948, defeating the Conservative incumbent Sarah Atherton.
 In an interview on 18 September 2024, Ranger commented that "being elected as Wrexham’s MP is the biggest honour of my life and I will strive to do my best for all the people of Wrexham".

 On 16 October 2024, he sponsored the Licensing Hours Extensions Bill, a proposed amendment to the Licensing Act 2003, allowing the Home Secretary to temporarily change alcohol licensing laws at short notice without the approval of Parliament.
-The Bill is intended avoid incidents like the 2023 Women's World Cup final when many British pubs were unable to serve alcohol during the game's first half.
 The Bill's second reading took place on 17 January 2025 and proceeded to the committee stage.

 On 28 October 2024, Ranger was elected as a member of the Welsh Affairs Select Committee.